 Killing people in the heat of battle is different than offing caged birds.

 Obviously our old assassin nemesis (or more like him) are still floating around.
 Sneaky, deceitful, disguise-wearing, lying, murdering… I just hope he gets a sheaf of arrows in his gut one day, that’s all.

 (Raven says we’d better make sure to apply the arrows during battle, when they would lawfully apply, but frankly I don’t feel like waiting that long.)

 Better warn Master Osler to take care of himself.
 He’s been so nice to us, I’d never forgive myself if something happened to him.

-Anyway, Ezekiel is back from the Chapel of St. Cuthbert, and he says the Canon thinks the note has something to do with the missing princes.
+Anyway, Ezekiel is back from the Chapel of St. Cuthbert, and he says the Canon thinks the note has something to do with the missing prince.
 Specifically, the prince had a magic sword named “Answerer.”

 They think it’s some kind of taunt.